Trowlock Island: History

 Like many islands in the Thames, the form of the island has changed over time, being shown as three separate islets on John Rocque's map of 1746.
 The name derives from Trow, a type of barge averaging 50–60 tons.
 Harry Gibbs' boat building firm was located on the island in 1910.

 Transport

 Access is by way of a hand-wound chain ferry.

 Maintenance and facilities

 Trowlock Island Limited manages the shared infrastructure of the island and its board of directors is elected by the shareholders — each bungalow or plot of land carries with it a number of shares so that all houseowners plus the Royal Canoe Club collectively own the company.
 The Canoe Club has made a recent significant investment in providing new facilities for young people, including a new gym, boatsheds and training facility.
 Included in this re-development is a plan for encouraging bio-diversity, such as bats (pipistrelle and Daubenton's bat being the species most likely to be found in the area), water fowl and rare species of cultivated plants.

-A short of a video of Trowlock island in summer, that takes a viewer around the island, is available.